EnergySystemsModellingLab/MUSE_OS/docs/installation/developers.rst

 Tests can be run with the command [pytest](https://docs.pytest.org/en/latest/), using the testing framework of the same name.

 To run tests, within the ``MUSE-OS`` directory, activate the virtual environment where you installed ``MUSE`` and run a model as shown in Step 1 below.
-This can be your own model or, for simplicity, the default one.

 .. code-block:: bash